zhangvia/ParaAttention/README.md

 Context parallel attention that works with torch.compile

-This aims to include:
+This aims to provide:

 - [ ] The fastest accurate attention implemented in Triton, running 50% faster than the originial FA2 implementation on RTX 4090.
-- [x] The ability to run context parallel attention in a unified interface, as well as keeping the maximum performance while working with `torch.compile`
+- [x] A unified interface to run context parallel attention, as well as keeping the maximum performance while working with `torch.compile`

 # Installation